adrianaleal/eeg-preictal-identification-epilepsy/README.md

 __Folder named "FiguresReducedData" contains figures depicting reduced data and clustering solution before each seizure’s onset (similar do Fig. 4 in the paper)__

-__Excel file named "results_eeg_preictal_unsupervised_learning.xlsx" contains the results for feature reduction (including final parameters obtained for t-SNE and UMAP), clustering (including the final clustering methods and the Dunn's Index value) and the preictal interval inspection (including the starting time and duration of the preictal interval and the correlation with the sleep-wake cycle)__
+__Excel file named "results_eeg_preictal_unsupervised_learning.xlsx" contains the results for__

+- Feature reduction (including final parameters obtained for t-SNE and UMAP).
+- Clustering (including the final clustering methods and the Dunn's Index value).
+- Preictal interval inspection (including the starting time and duration of the preictal interval and the correlation with the sleep-wake cycle)